Jennifer Derevjanik

-Jennifer Derevjanik (born March 29, 1982, in Staten Island, New York) is a former American professional basketball player.
+Jennifer Derevjanik (born March 29, 1982) is an American former professional basketball player.
 She last played the point guard position for the Phoenix Mercury in the WNBA.
 She currently coaches girl's varsity basketball at Bound Brook High School where she led them to their first state title in their programs history in her third year of coaching.

 Derevjanik played college basketball at George Mason University, and was among the top five scorers in the university's history.